memeit-lol/memeit.lol/README.md

    * Trivial code snippets, example code or simple templates will not be accepted.
    * Bug Fixes and New Features must be submitted via Pull Requests.
 The Pull Request must have been merged within the past 14 days.
    * Updates on Own Projects can be committed directly, without a Pull Request.
 Commits must not be older than 14 days.
-   * Bug Fixes for contributor�s Own Projects will not be accepted, unless the Bugs were caused by third party dependencies.
+   * Bug Fixes for contributor's Own Projects will not be accepted, unless the Bugs were caused by third party dependencies.
    * The repository must contain a readme file with usage and install instructions, as well as an appropriate open source license.

 ### Bug Hunting Rules